June Kelly Gallery

 curated by Dr. Catherine Bernard, Amelie A. Wallace Gallery, SUNY College

-at Old Westbury, New York
+at Old Westbury, NY

 2002 Debra Priestly, New Gallery, Hopkins Hall, The Ohio State University, Columbus, OH;